TempeHS/2024IST_Owen.L_Photosynthesis_Frolic/README.md

 - **Coins**: Collect all the coins while avoiding the Wasps.
 - **Levels**: The game has two levels.
 One Intro Duction and One Full Level
 - **Monsters**: Dodge Wasps and Ranged Enemys(i was never given a sprite or animations for the ranged enemy)
-- **Goal**: Complete both of the levels by collecting all ten coinswhile dodging Wasps and Ranged Enemies.
+- **Goal**: Complete both of the levels by collecting all ten coins while dodging Wasps and Ranged Enemies.
 After collecting all the coins and reaching the final checkpoint you would go to a win screen and then go back to the main menu where you can quit or play again

-## Devloper Documentation
+## Developer Documentation
 ### What I Intended For The Game
 I worked with the multimedia student **Van** who came up with the original idea and base of the game.
-The idea that he presnted to me was a a flower was on a journey to find his way back home after falling off of a window.
-For the Gameplay it was planned to be a platformer pve similar to games as rayman legends and skylanders where you would have to travel through different areas and fight new enemies as you go, at the end once you got back home there was a final boss fight against the Rottweiller.
+The idea that he presented to me was a a flower was on a journey to find his way back home after falling off of a window.
+For the Gameplay it was planned to be a platformer PvE similar to games such as rayman legends and skylanders where you would have to travel through different areas and fight new enemies as you go, at the end once you got back home there was a final boss fight against the Rottweiller.

 #### Intention for Collectibles
-For the Collectibles i intended the to be used a sort of currency or skill points so you would be able upgrade your character at the end of every level.
+For the collectibles I intended the coins to be used as a sort of currency or skill points so you would be able upgrade your character at the end of every level.
 The Collectibles are Coins of sun which your character uses to photosyntheize and upgrade its abilities.
-This would add more varity to the game and would add some replayablity to the game.
+This would add more variety to the game and would add some replay ablity to the game.